A Positive Quote for Now

 Picture related to the title of the story

-Despite my failure to attend church at All Saints' Cathedral, I still felt part of its 9:30 a.m.
-English service choir.
-I would think about the choristers and even google them just to find out what they were doing.
+But the cathedral's 9:30 a.m.
+English service choir remained dear to my heart.
+I would think about its choristers and google some of them to find out what they were doing.

-After weeks of rehearsing the speech, a day finally came when an opportunity arose for me to address the choir.
+An opportunity finally came for me to deliver the apology.
 It was on a Thursday night in 2012.
-That night, as the choristers assembled after singing practice, the choir administrator asked if anyone had anything to say.
+As we assembled for announcements that night after singing practice, the choir administrator asked if anyone had anything to say.
 Without hesitating, I began:

 Hi Choir!

-If in high moments, I have done some good, offered some service, healed some wounds, rekindled some hope, stirred someone from apathy and indifference, or in any way along the way helped somebody, then my Christian faith has not been in vain.
+If in my high moments, I've done some good, offered some service, healed some wounds, rekindled some hope, or stirred someone from apathy and indifference, or in any way along the way helped somebody, then my Christian faith has not been in vain.

-For those of you who love and pray for me, for God who always spares me, and for Jesus whose life and teachings inspire me, I am eternally grateful.
+For those of you who love and pray for me, for God who always spares me, and for Jesus whose life and teachings inspire me, I'm eternally grateful.

-If in my low moments, in word, deed or attitude, through some error of temper, taste or tone, I have caused anyone discomfort, created pain or revived someone's fears, that was not my truest self.
+If in my low moments, in word, deed or attitude, through some error of temper, taste or tone, I've caused anyone discomfort, created pain or revived someone's fears, that was not my truest self.

-That speech, which I have edited for clarity, made me a hero in the choir.
-It made some choristers speak of me in glowing terms.
+That speech, which I've edited for clarity, made me a hero in the choir given the way some choristers spoke highly of me.
+And my good friend John Okoth told me the speech was scholarly.

-Encouraged by how convincing I had been, I would listen to the original speech by Rev. Jesse Jackson and relive the Thursday night I addressed the choir.
-Once when my mother heard me listen to Rev. Jackson, she asked me whether I had recorded myself.
+Encouraged by how well I delivered the speech, I would listen to the original and mentally revisit the night I gave my version.
+Once when Mum heard me listen to the speech on my phone, she asked me whether I had recorded myself.

 ---------------------------------------------------------------------